dodiscover.toporder.DAS#

 - class dodiscover.toporder.DAS(eta_G=0.001, eta_H=0.001, alpha=0.05, prune=True, das_cutoff=None, n_splines=10, splines_degree=3, min_parents=5, max_parents=20)[source]#

-DAS [1] infer the topological ordering using SCORE [2].
+- The DAS (Discovery At Scale) algorithm for causal discovery. - DAS [1] infer the topological ordering using SCORE [2].
 Then it finds edges in the graph by inspection of the non diagonal entries of the Hessian of the log likelihood.
 A final, computationally cheap, pruning step is performed with CAM pruning [3].
 The method assumes Additive Noise Model and Gaussianity of the noise terms.
 DAS is a highly scalable method, allowing to run causal discovery on thousands of nodes.
-It reduces the computational complexity of the pruning method of an order of magnitude with respect to SCORE.
+It reduces the computational complexity of the pruning method of an order of magnitude with respect to SCORE. - Parameters:

 - eta_G: float, optional